Setting sail for Industry 4.0? Don’t forget your shore crew

-Has your organization set sail for industry 4.0?
+Has your organization set sail for Industry 4.0?
 Great!
-Maybe you’ve already made a huge investment in new technologies that allow you to keep up with the killing pace of digitization and automation.
+Maybe you’ve already made a huge investment in new technologies that allow you to keep up with the rapid pace of digitization and automation.
 But where does that leave your workforce?
 And what can you learn from other companies?

 Facts & figures

-There’s no doubt that industry 4.0 will have a huge impact on your workforce.
-Some figures to give you an idea of that impact:
+There’s no doubt that Industry 4.0 will have a huge impact on your workforce.
+Here are some figures to give you an idea of that impact:

 - By 2030, 14% of the global workforce may need to switch to jobs that are not even related to what they did before, as digitization, automation and advances in artificial intelligence disrupt the world of work.

 - 62% of executives think that they will need to retrain or replace more than 25% of their workforce by 2025.

 Only 16% of executives feel “very prepared” to address potential skill gaps.
 They struggle to figure out how job roles will change and what kind of talent will be required over the next five to ten years.
 (McKinsey, 2017).